 But what if you want to delete the Temporary Internet Files Cache and Cookies for a particular website only, natively without using any 3rd-party tool which may include this functionality?
 The easy answer to this question is to use the Developer Tools in Internet Explorer 10.

 First visit the website whose Cache you want to delete.
-Next, press F12 to open the Developer Tools in IE10.
+Next, press F12 to open the Developer Tools in Internet Explorer 10.
 Having done that, you will see a panel open in the bottom of Internet Explorer 10.
 These are the Developer Tools.
 The Developer Tools enables Web site developers to quickly debug Microsoft JScript, investigate a behavior specific to Windows Internet Explorer, or iterate rapidly to prototype a new design or try solutions to a problem on-the-fly.

 Click on Cache to open its sub-menu.
 Here you can: